TPG's mobile offering is lean and mean.

 That won’t be a problem for most Australians but if you live in a rural area with no Vodafone coverage, you will want to see what’s on offer from a Telstra MVNO, which tend to cover more of the population.

-If you’re considering signing up for TPG Mobile, we strongly suggest checking if your area has sufficient coverage.
+In the mean time, we ssuggest checking if your area has sufficient coverage before signing up to a TPG mobile plan.
 The TPG 4G coverage map below shows Vodafone’s mobile network reach in Australia.
 Remember to toggle 5G on or off (depending on your plan) and zoom in to double-check if your area is covered.

 TPG Mobile plans

-To its credit, TPG Mobile's range of phone plans is refreshingly simple to wrap your mind around.
-There are four TPG SIM only plans to choose from, with nearly identical perks and data caps that range from 12GB to 60GB per month.
+To its credit, TPG's range of phone plans is refreshingly simple to wrap your mind around.
+There are three TPG SIM-only plans to choose from, with nearly identical perks.

-You can see all four prepaid options for yourself using the widget below.
+You can see all three prepaid options for yourself using the widget below.

 TPG 5G mobile Plans